Hell and the Punishment of Sinners

 For centuries, in order to motivate converts and prospective converts to strive to 'go to heaven' when they die, religious leaders have tried to frighten them with the threat of eternal punishment in a place called hell.
 As fearful as many are of going to hell, most people do not have the slightest understanding of what the Bible really teaches about this subject.
-This study investigates the myth of hell as a place were people are tormented with fire for eternity and what the Bible really says about hell.
+This study investigates the myth of hell as a place where people are tormented with fire for eternity and what the Bible actually says about hell.

 In most Christian theologies, Hell is a place of punishment after death.
 Although there are many different and confusing explanations as to exactly what and where hell is, there are three widely accepted beliefs surrounding punishment in hell:

 - Hell is generally believed to be under the earth.

 - Hell is where the wicked are tormented forever.

 Although Catholic and Protestant theology differ radically in many respects, the foundation for the Protestant belief in 'hell-fire' is firmly fixed in early Catholic theology.
 The main difference between the two is that Catholics believe in an interim conditional stay in Hell, which they call 'purgatory', but Protestants believe that the wicked go straight to Hell and stay there for eternity.